Wonder Wheel: Safety

 The Wonder Wheel has had a strong safety record.
 The former owner-operator of the ride, Fred Garms, told the New York Daily News in 1981 that "I put my money into maintenance. [...]
 My father used to say, 'The dollar you don't put in today will cost you $2 tomorrow.'"
-News outlets reported in 2000 that the Wonder Wheel had not experienced any significant incidents in its history, operating every summer season since its opening; this remained true even after Hurricane Sandy flooded the surrounding amusement park in 2012.
+News outlets reported in 2006 that the Wonder Wheel had not experienced any significant incidents in its history, operating every summer season since its opening; this remained true even after Hurricane Sandy flooded the surrounding amusement park in 2012.
 The wheel was also designed with an emergency hand crank in case of power outages.

 The ride's first owner-operator, Herman Garms, overhauled and painted the ride each year, to protect it from the harsh weather associated with New York winters.
 The tradition of winter maintenance continued with the Wonder Wheel's subsequent owners.
 The only time the wheel stopped while not under the control of the operator was during the New York City blackout on July 13, 1977.
-The owners hand cranked the wheel around to evacuate the passengers.
+The owners hand-cranked the wheel around to evacuate the passengers.

 Impact

 Reception

 A Science and Invention article said the Wonder Wheel provided a "real thrill like you have probably never had before—at least not at this great height."
 A Billboard article from 1924 stated that the wheel's "mechanical construction attracts attention from engineers and mechanics, and its novel arrangement does the same for the amusement seeker.
 The only criticism is that it is very slow in making its revolutions..."
 The Los Angeles Times, describing the ride's design in 1975, called it a "fabulous construction of metal struts, gears, cables and cages".
 Another critic wrote that the ride "turns slowly, almost sedately, its enclosed cars swaying" in contrast to the "pandemonium" of the surrounding area.

 A writer for the St. Louis Post-Dispatch stated in 2000 that when "the cars begin to swing like a pendulum [...] you swear the entire structure is collapsing."
-The same year, a writer for the Central New Jersey Home News praised the views from the Wonder Wheel, saying that "a trip would not be complete without a spin on the Cyclone, a trip to the top of Deno's Wonder Wheel or a corn dog at Nathan's."
+In 2006, a writer for the Central New Jersey Home News praised the views from the Wonder Wheel, saying that "a trip would not be complete without a spin on the Cyclone, a trip to the top of Deno's Wonder Wheel or a corn dog at Nathan's."
 In 2015, a Newsday reporter contrasted the two experiences of the Wonder Wheel's stationary and moving cars: the stationary-car experience was described as being "so pleasant a baby can ride it without alarm", but the swinging-car experience was "more like a catch-your-breath thrill".